naozumi-nao/IzinBoss-v2/README.md

 ## Contribution
 Contributions to IzinBoss are welcome!
 If you have ideas for improving the app or want to report issues, feel free to open an issue or submit a pull request on GitHub.

-## License
-IzinBoss is released under the MIT License.
-See the LICENSE file for details.

----
-Thank you for using IzinBoss!
-Together, we can make leave management more efficient and enjoyable for everyone.